sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 Users must be informed by way of documentation so that they know how to manage their certificate infrastructure in order to properly facilitate gNMI communication.

-If certificate-based authentication is implemented for the REST server, it must use the same certificate scheme as the gNMI server to validate client certificates.
+The REST server must use the same certificate scheme as the gNMI server to validate client certificates.

 #### 1.1.1.6 Local User Management
 An interface must be developed for local user management, so that administrators can add users and assign passwords and roles to them.
 Administrators (with the appropriate role) must be able to add/delete users, modify users' passwords, and modify users' roles.
 They must be able to do so through all of the NBIs, meaning that a YANG model and CLI tree must be developed.

 Additionally, users created via the NBIs must be stored in the Redis DB and synced with the Linux user database in `/etc/passwd` and `/etc/shadow`.
 Likewise, users created in Linux via `useradd` (or modified via `usermod` or `passwd`) must be synced to the Redis DB as well.

 ### 1.1.2 Configuration and Management Requirements
 An interface and accompanying CLI must be developed for local user management.
 Local users should be configurable like any other feature: via CLI, REST, and gNMI.
 Additionally, users may also be created and managed via Linux commands in the Bash shell.
 This will add additional complexity and require a service to sync between the Redis DB and the Linux user database.